The year 2019 flew by. Let’s take a moment to acknowledge and appreciate all of the wonderful work that happened in our communities!

 This post is updated weekly.
 To find additional OPEN opportunities, which may have tight deadlines, visit the Job Announcements thread in the Forum [members only].

-Look back on a sampling of efforts around Oklahoma that made the news this past month to learn about policies, practices, and programs that are making Oklahoma communities healthier.
+Look back on a sampling of efforts around Oklahoma that recently made the news to learn about policies, practices, and programs that are making Oklahoma communities healthier.
 Whether you find out about new initiatives in your area or enjoy a boost by celebrating “wins” in wellness, there’s value in seeing what’s new!

 The Community Council volunteers their time to give a unified voice to the interests and priorities of members working at the local and regional levels throughout Oklahoma.